-They're a million times smaller than the pixels we have on current cell phone displays - they're made by trapping tiny particles of light in tiny gold crystals, and can be used for a new class of incredibly large screens, large enough to cover entire buildings. .
+They are a million times smaller than the pixels we have on current cell phone displays: they are made by trapping tiny particles of light in tiny gold crystals, and can be used for a new class of incredibly large screens, large enough to cover entire buildings. .

 Developed by a team from the University of Cambridge, the (color) nanopixels are compatible with printing on rollers on plastic films, a process that greatly reduces the production cost.
 The development results were published in the journal Science Advances.

 It is a long-standing dream to mimic the chameleonism of octopuses and cuttlefish, allowing people and objects to disappear by camouflaging themselves in the background, but the production of flexible screens on a large scale is still prohibitive due to production costs.

 At the center of the pixels developed by the Cambridge scientists is a layer of tiny gold particles a few billionths of a meter thick.
 This layer in turn rests on a reflective surface that "traps" the light in the cavity.
 Around each "grain" of this layer is a thin coating of a special glue that changes chemically when electrically stimulated, causing the pixel to change color.

 The multidisciplinary team of scientists (including chemists, physicists and engineers) developed these pixels respecting maximum energy saving criteria, therefore they do not require constant energy to maintain color, exploiting natural light.